UoB-COMSM0166/2025-group-1/README.md

 # 5. Implementation

-## Challenge 1 : Enemy AI Tracking
+## Challenge 1 : Enemy AI Tracking - FSM Rationale & Solution

 Our first major challenge was designing an enemy AI that could dynamically track and chase the player while remaining confined to its platform and avoiding erratic behavior.
 We chose a finite state machine (FSM) for its simplicity, performance, and maintainability.
 Although more advanced systems like behavior trees or GOAP offer finer-grained control—and machine-learning approaches (reinforcement or supervised) enable highly adaptive agents—they demand full training environments, large datasets, and inference integration, which greatly increases development complexity.
 In most 2D platformers, an FSM-based logic sequence (“player on platform → chase → attack”) delivers robust, predictable gameplay with minimal overhead.

 **FSM States**

-1. Standby: The enemy idles or patrols slowly, playing background animations.
+- Standby: The enemy idles or patrols slowly, playing background animations.
 When the player enters the same platform, it immediately orients toward them.

-2. Alert: Upon detection, the enemy triggers a roar animation and freezes briefly to heighten tension.
+- Alert: Upon detection, the enemy triggers a roar animation and freezes briefly to heighten tension.

-3. Chase: It switches to high-speed pursuit at attackSpeed, following the player horizontally.
+- Chase: It switches to high-speed pursuit at attackSpeed, following the player horizontally.
 A continuous distance check monitors when the player enters attackRange.

-4. Attack: Once within attackRange, the enemy stops and executes an attack animation (e.g., a lunge or swing), applying damage only if collision conditions are met.
+- Attack: Once within attackRange, the enemy stops and executes an attack animation (e.g., a lunge or swing), applying damage only if collision conditions are met.

-5. Return/Patrol: If the player leaves the platform, a short countdown (e.g., two seconds) triggers a return to Standby or Patrol, preventing off-platform pursuits.
+- Return/Patrol: If the player leaves the platform, a short countdown (e.g., two seconds) triggers a return to Standby or Patrol, preventing off-platform pursuits.

 **Transition Mechanics**

-Platform Detection: A collision or overlap function verifies whether the player and enemy share the same platform by checking bounding-box overlaps or proximity to platform boundary markers.
+- Platform Detection: A collision or overlap function verifies whether the player and enemy share the same platform by checking bounding-box overlaps or proximity to platform boundary markers.

-Distance Check & Thresholds: We run a continuous distance check to determine when to switch from Chase to Attack.
+- Distance Check & Thresholds: We run a continuous distance check to determine when to switch from Chase to Attack.
 We fine-tune the attackRange threshold to ensure the AI has enough animation frames to complete its attack sequence once the transition occurs.

-State Timers & Return Delay: Upon player exit, a brief countdown timer starts (e.g., two seconds).
+- State Timers & Return Delay: Upon player exit, a brief countdown timer starts (e.g., two seconds).
 Only if the player remains off-platform for the full duration does the enemy revert to Standby or Patrol, smoothing the state change and preventing unnecessary off-platform chasing.

 **Implementation Details**